 The place where the head of Barbarik was found is now called Shyam Kund.
-It is beautiful kund.
-There are two Kunds or Ponds – one for men that is shown in the image above and the other one for women.
-This complex houses temple to Gayatri Devi and coconuts can be seen here everywhere.
+It is a beautiful Kund.
+There are two Kunds or Ponds – one for men that are shown in the image above and the other one for women.
+This complex houses a temple to Gayatri Devi and coconuts can be seen here everywhere.

 There is an idol of Krishna with the head of Barbarik at his feet – in a way telling the story of the place.

 I wish this was cleaner, it required a lot of faith to step into the premises.

 Everywhere you go in the town you would see the three arrows.
 Most conspicuously you would see them on cars.
 It says – Haare Ka Sahara, Baba Shyam Hamara.
 Meaning – The Supporter of the defeated – Our Shyam.

 As I walked around the town and its small market I found souvenirs of all kinds with the triple arrow bow.